devops329/devops/instruction/gitHub/commitHistory.md

 ## Formatting your commit messages

-When grading the deliverable, the autograder will **only** look for commits that follow a specific format.
+When grading the deliverable, the AutoGrader will **only** look for commits that follow a specific format.
 At the start of each commit message, put a hashtag `#` followed by `d` and the deliverable number.
 For example, if you were committing for deliverable 3, your commit message would look like this:

 ```bash
 git commit -m "#d3 Your message here"